warengonzaga/chillradio-discord-bot/README.md

 ## Usage

+[Add this bot](https://warengonza.ga/chillradio-discord-bot-invite) to your Discord server.
 Make sure you are connected to any voice channel to start listening to the internet radio.
 Use the available commands below to control the discord bot.

 ## Bot Commands